 Fig. 2.
 Spatio-temporal Evolution of Agricultural Labor Misallocation

+Source:

 As shown in Figure 2(a), the misallocation of agricultural labor across China follows an evolutionary trajectory characterized by "bimodal solidification, systemic deterioration, and the emergence of marginal risks."
 Between 2010 and 2014, a preliminary bimodal structure emerged.
 The 2014 household registration reform failed to dismantle the urban–rural dual structure, resulting in the continued coexistence of the two peaks.
 In 2018, the distance between the two peaks widened, highlighting the deepening urban–rural divide in labor allocation—indicating that the early phase of the Rural Revitalization Strategy failed to effectively stimulate local employment.
 The COVID-19 pandemic in 2020 led to an anomalous improvement, as returning rural migrants temporarily filled labor shortages during peak agricultural seasons.
 However, by 2022, the secondary peak overtook the primary in height, and its density surged to a historical high.
 This indicates that highly misallocated labor groups have become the dominant contradiction, exposing marginal regions—such as the Northeast black soil belt and the karst zones in Southwest China—to a dual trap of aging populations and low-skilled labor.
 A "dual-track urban–rural restructuring" mechanism is urgently needed: for the primary peak group, a “County Industrial Park Skill-Matching Program” should be implemented; for the secondary peak group, a “Local Empowerment Initiative for Silver-Age Labor” should be launched.
 In addition, a “Marginal Zone Anti-Relapse Capital Pool” should be established to mitigate the right-tail risks—responding directly to the urgent call in the 2023 No. 1 Central Document to “accelerate the bridging of rural human capital gaps.”